Transparency and accountability

 We believe that good corporate governance is key to the integrity of our organisation, our ability to manage risk and perform at optimum levels.
 It is for this reason that Merafe is committed to the highest levels of ethical and accountable business conduct.
 Underpinning our disciplined approach to governance is our determination to ensure we maintain a balance between good governance and the spirit of entrepreneurship that has built our business.

-Merafe applies the principles of King III.
-A table setting out our application of the King III principles is available under compliance, policies, charters and assurance.
+Merafe applies the principles of King IV.
+A table setting out our application of the King IV principles is available under compliance, policies, charters and assurance.

 Governance and management systems